rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation? ^0114

 Therefore we must pay much closer attention to what we have heard, lest we drift away from it. ^0201

-For since the message declared by angels proved to be reliable, and every transgression or disobedience received a just retribution, ^0202
+For since the message declared by angels proved to be reliable and every transgression or disobedience received a just retribution, ^0202

 how shall we escape if we neglect such a great salvation?
 It was declared at first by the Lord, and it was attested to us by those who heard, ^0203

 while God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his will. ^0204

-For it was not to angels that God subjected the world to come, of which we are speaking. ^0205
+Now it was not to angels that God subjected the world to come, of which we are speaking. ^0205

 It has been testified somewhere, What is man, that you are mindful of him, or the son of man, that you care for him? ^0206

 You made him for a little while lower than the angels; you have crowned him with glory and honor, ^0207

-putting everything in subjection under his feet.
-Now in putting everything in subjection to him, he left nothing outside his control.
+putting everything in subjection under his feet.Now in putting everything in subjection to him, he left nothing outside his control.
 At present, we do not yet see everything in subjection to him. ^0208

 But we see him who for a little while was made lower than the angels, namely Jesus, crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone. ^0209

 For it was fitting that he, for whom and by whom all things exist, in bringing many sons to glory, should make the founder of their salvation perfect through suffering. ^0210

-For he who sanctifies and those who are sanctified all have one source.
+For he who sanctifies and those who are sanctified all have one origin.
 That is why he is not ashamed to call them brothers, ^0211

 saying, I will tell of your name to my brothers; in the midst of the congregation I will sing your praise. ^0212

-And again, I will put my trust in him.
-And again, Behold, I and the children God has given me. ^0213
+And again, I will put my trust in him.And again, Behold, I and the children God has given me. ^0213

 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, ^0214